sipb/homeworld/README.md

           EEA3 1BFF 4443 04AB B246  A0B6 C634 D042 0F82 5B91
     uid           [ultimate] Cel A. Skeggs <cela [at] mit [dot] edu>

+(Obviously, you should be verifying this key out-of-band, not by checking it against this page.)

 Write access on GitHub is restricted to the hyades-provisioning team.

 These security measures exist due to scripts from this repository being used on